…..And What It Does For You.

 The water in our tunnel is “Pure and Purer”

 However, we go to great lengths to make sure our water will not threaten your vehicle’s finish.
 We thoroughly purify our water to ensure there are not even the smallest contaminants in it to degrade your finish.
-Our water goes through three stages.
+Our water processing system takes water through three stages.
 We first soften it to remove all minerals.
-Then we filter it through charcoal to purify it.
+Then we double filter it through charcoal to purify it.
 And lastly we run the final rinse water through Reverse Osmosis until our instruments show us its purity is 000 particles per million.
 That RO water goes into its own tank and is used for the final rinse.
-The non-RO, but yet softened and charcoal filtered, portion is used for earlier washing and rinsing needs in the tunnel.
+The non-RO, but yet softened and charcoal filtered, portion is used elsewhere in the tunnel.
 So our two types of water are pure and purer.

 Our High Pressure Arch has double the cleaning power of normal high pressure arches, but uses only half the water.

-We recently put zero Degree Nozzles on our high pressure arch.
-We are not the only wash with a high pressure spray on their best washes, but ours is more effective than most.
-One reason is the technology of our nozzles, called “zero degree nozzles”.
+We put special high-tech Zero Degree Nozzles on our high pressure arch.
+We are not the only wash with a high pressure spray on their best washes, but ours has twice the cleaning power or normal arches.
+One key reason is the technology of our nozzles, called “zero degree nozzles”.

-These nozzles can spray the water at a much higher pressure than normal nozzles.
-They do so with very thin streams that fan back and forth very quickly.
-The greater number of thin streams get into tough areas that regular nozzles can’t, but the higher pressure doesn’t do damage because each tiny stream is hitting the car with less water weight than thicker streams.
+These nozzles spray at high pressure. with very thin streams that fan back and forth very quickly.
+The greater number of thin streams dislodge dirt better and get into small recesses better that regular nozzles.
+They also have lower risk of damage since each tiny stream is hitting the car with less water weight than thicker streams.
 Side by side comparisons show a huge advantage in cleaning.

 We invested in a Central Vacuum System from VacuTech, recognized as the industry leader in car wash vacuums.
 It’s 40 horsepower motor runs all vacuum stations, and is far more powerful than stand-alone vacuum units, making it possible to clean deeper, faster, and more thoroughly.